omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 Such reasoning can be applied to the other connectives to form a logical theory called propositional geometric logic.
 Why "geometric"?
-This may be a good time to recall the etymology of the term "geometry" (keeping in mind the rulers from earlier): from Greek, combination of of "ge" ("earth, land") and "metria" ("a measuring of"). "measurement of land".
+This may be a good time to recall the etymology of the term "geometry" (keeping in mind the rulers from earlier): from Greek, combination of "ge" ("earth, land") and "metria" ("a measuring of"). "measurement of land".

 This theory can be algebraically represented by the Lindenbaum–Tarski process